Remember Jewish Krasnystaw

 On April 12, 1942, as many as 600 Jews living in Krasnystaw ghetto were expelled to Izbica together with Jews from nearby communities, such as Siennica Rozana, Rybczeice, and Krasniczyn.

-On 16 April 1942, Salomon Griffen, head of the JSS in Fajslawice, reported the 220 Jews in his municipality, half of them employed at a German estate, were unscathed by the deportation, which had impacted on Jews in every town and settlement in the Kreis and in the neighbouring Lopiennik Gorny and Rybczewice municipalities.
+On April 16, 1942, Salomon Griffen, head of the JSS in Fajslawice, reported the 220 Jews in his municipality, half of them employed at a German estate, were unscathed by the deportation, which had impacted on Jews in every town and settlement in the Kreis and in the neighboring Lopiennik Gorny and Rybczewice municipalities.
 The deportees were probably marched directly to the Izbica railway station and then sent to be gassed at the Belzec death camp.

 In October 1942 the Germans transferred remaining Krasnystaw Jews to the Izbica ghetto.
 Jews in the Izbica transit ghetto were typically shot on the spot or relocated to Belzec's gas chambers.

+Zachor - We Remember.
 Please review the site content below.
-Zachor - We Remember.

 ------------------------------------------------------------------------